- Enhancing the T. Rowe Price Glide Paths

 Life expectancies also have risen over the past 20 years, meaning today’s retirement investors are likely to need income streams that last longer than their currently anticipated time horizons.

-- According to the Centers for Disease Control and Prevention (CDC), the conditional average life expectancy of U.S. individuals age 65 increased by nearly two years between 2000 and 2017, from 82.5 years to 84.35 years.3
+- According to the Centers for Disease Control and Prevention (CDC), the conditional average life expectancy of U.S. individuals age 65 increased by two years between 2000 and 2018, from 82.5 years to 84.5 years.3

 - CDC data also indicate that there is a relatively high probability of individuals living into their 90s, meaning they’ll need to support consumption for multiple decades.4

-Data drawn from our recordkeeping data base of DC plans administered by T. Rowe Price show that, historically, participants who invested in target date vehicles were much less likely to make allocation changes during market downturns compared with participants who did not own target date funds (Figure 3).
+Data drawn from our recordkeeping database of DC plans administered by T. Rowe Price show that, historically, participants who invested in target date vehicles were much less likely to make allocation changes during market downturns compared with participants who did not own target date funds (Figure 3).
 Importantly, this trend held for younger participants as well as for those approaching and in retirement.
-To us, this suggests that modestly higher exposure to market volatility is an acceptable trade‑off for participants as they seek to achieve better long‑term outcomes in retirement.

 Target Date Participants Were Less Likely to React to Short‑Term Volatility